Drinks Are On Pearl

 |Notorious "hippie" mecca, Haight-Ashbury|

 Helms, now a big-shot music promoter, came calling Janis again and hooked her up with the San Francisco band, Big Brother and the Holding Company.
 Along with all the members of the band, their wives and girlfriends, Janis lived in a rented summer place in Haight -Ashbury, where they worked on their act, and began performing live.
-But in very short order, Janis would be back on the sex, drugs, and booze.
+But in very short order, Janis would be back on the sex, drugs, and booze again.
 And as if that weren't full throttle enough, she would now begin to throw bisexuality into the mix as well.
 Big Brother and the Holding Company would begin to make a name for themselves, eventually becoming the house band for The Avalon Theater.

 |Janis Joplin with Big Brother and the Holding Company at The Monterey Pop Festival in 1967.|

 August of 1967 marked the beginning of something big for Janis Joplin.
 That Summer she would play at the Monterey Pop Festival with her band.
 Dressed in a velvety outfit and covered from head-to-toe in pearl necklaces, Janis blew away the crowd with her sex-charged rendition of Love is Like a Ball and Chain.
 The Janis Joplin legend was born.
 Three months later she'd have the same effect on the Monterey Jazz Festival audience.
 With these scorching performances would come a $10,000 per performance hike from the $1,500 they'd been receiving up to that time.
 Janis and the band would eventually drop Helms and join up with Albert Grossman, one of the leading managers in the business at the time.
 Grossman got them a whopping recording contract with CBS/Columbia Records which released their first album, Cheap Thrills.
-The record sold millions of copies but Janis was still not satisfied - mainly because of the thrashing of her band mates at the pens of pop and rock critics.
+The record sold millions of copies but Janis was still not satisfied - mainly because of the thrashing her band mates received at the pens of pop and rock critics.

 After only one album with the Holding Company, Janis would leave the band and join up with The Kozmic Blues Band.
 Together they would record an album called I Got Dem Ol' Kozmic Blues Again Mama, which featured the huge hit Try (Just a Little Bit Harder).